hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 ## Features

-It's possible to customise the behaviour of certain Azure Provider resources using the `features` block.
-This block is Optional in 1.x versions of the Azure Provider but will become Required from 2.0 onwards.
+It's possible to configure the behaviour of certain resources using the `features` block - more details can be found below.

+## Features

 The `features` block supports the following: